Analytic vectors in continuous p-adic representations: Fr echet-Stein algebras

-We shall need a result on the compatibility of two Fr\'echet-Stein structures. \begin{lem} Let $G$ be a compact locally $L$-analytic group of dimension $d$ and $P\subseteq G$ a closed subgroup of dimension $l\leq d$.
-There is an open normal subgroup $G'\subseteq G$ with the following properties: it is uniform and satisfies {\rm (L)} with respect to the bases, say $\x_1,...,\x_d$ and $v_1,...,v_n$.
-Furthermore, $P':=P\cap G'$ is uniform and satisfies {\rm (L)} with respect to the bases $\x_1,...,\x_l$ and $v_1,...,v_n$. \end{lem} \begin{pr} Denote the Lie algebras of $G$ resp. $P$ by $\lie_L$ resp. $\mathfrak{p}_L$.
+Next we prove a proposition on the compatibility of two Fr\'echet-Stein structures.
+This will be used in the proof of Thm. \ref{interaction}. \begin{lem} Let $G$ be a compact locally $L$-analytic group of dimension $d$ and $P\subseteq G$ a closed subgroup of dimension $l\leq d$.
+There is an open normal subgroup $G'\subseteq G$ with the following properties: it is uniform* with respect to bases $\x_1,...,\x_d$ and $v_1,...,v_n$.
+Furthermore, $P':=P\cap G'$ is uniform* with respect to the bases $\x_1,...,\x_l$ and $v_1,...,v_n$. \end{lem} \begin{pr} Denote the Lie algebras of $G$ resp. $P$ by $\lie_L$ resp. $\mathfrak{p}_L$.
 Denote by $G_0, P_0$ the underlying locally $\Q_p$-analytic groups.
 Applying [DDMS], Prop.
-3.9 and Thm.
-4.2 to a uniform subgroup of $P_0$ we see that $P$ contains a uniform subgroup $P_1$ such that every open normal subgroup of $P$ lying in $P_1$ is uniform itself.
-According to [Sch], Cor.
+3.9, Thm.
+4.2/4.5 we see that $P$ contains a uniform subgroup $P_1$ such that every open normal subgroup of $P$ lying in $P_1$ is uniform itself.
+After this preliminary remark we choose, according to [Sch], Cor.
 4.4 and (the proof of) [loc.cit.], Prop.
-4.3 we may choose a locally $L$-analytic group $G'$ open normal in $G$ with the following properties: it is uniform and satisfies {\rm (L)} with an $L$-basis $\x_1,...,\x_d$ of $\lie_L$ such that $\x_1,...,\x_l$ is an $L$-basis of $\mathfrak{p}_L$.
+4.3, a locally $L$-analytic group $G'$ open normal in $G$ with the following properties: it is uniform* with an $L$-basis $\x_1,...,\x_d$ of $\lie_L$ such that $\x_1,...,\x_l$ is an $L$-basis of $\mathfrak{p}_L$.
 Furthermore, we may arrange that $P':=G'\cap P\subseteq P_1$.
 Since $\x_1,...,\x_l$ is an $L$-basis of $\mathfrak{p}_L$ and $\exp$ may be viewed an exponential map for $P$ the $nl$ elements $\exp(v_i\x_j),~i=1,...,n,~j=1,...,l$ are part of a minimal generating system for $G'$ and lie in $G'\cap P=P'$.
-But $P'$ is a uniform locally $L$-analytic group of dimension ${\rm dim}_LP'=l$ whence from $G'^p\cap P=P'^p$ we deduce that these $nl$ elements are a minimal generating system for $P'$.
-Thus, $P'$ satisfies {\rm (L)} with the required bases. \end{pr} \begin{prop} Let $G$ be a compact locally $L$-analytic group.
+Since they are pairwise different modulo $G'^p$, hence modulo $P'^p$ it follows from ${\rm dim}_LP'=l$ that they form a minimal generating system for the uniform group $P'$.
+Thus, $P'$ is uniform* with the required bases. \end{pr} \begin{prop} Let $G$ be a compact locally $L$-analytic group.
 There is a family of norms $(||.||_r)$ on $\Dgo$ with the following properties: it defines the Fr\'echet-Stein structure on $\Dgo$ as well as on the subalgebra $\Dpo$.
 For each $r$ the completion $\Dgor$ is flat as a $\Dpor$-module.
 The family of quotient norms $(\nr)$ defines the Fr\'echet-Stein structure on $\Dg$ as well as on the subalgebra $\Dp$.
-For each $r$ the completion $\Dgr$ is flat as a $\Dpr$-module. \end{prop} \begin{pr} Apply the preceding lemma to $P\subseteq G$ to find an open normal subgroup $G'\subseteq G$ which is uniform and satisfies {\rm (L)} with respect to bases $\x_j$ and $v_i$.
+For each $r$ the completion $\Dgr$ is flat as a $\Dpr$-module. \end{prop} \begin{pr} Apply the preceding lemma to $P\subseteq G$ to find an open normal subgroup $G'\subseteq G$ which is uniform* with respect to bases $\x_j$ and $v_i$.
 The $nd$ elements $\exp(v_i\x_j)$ are then topological generators for $G'$ where the first $nl$ elements ($l:={\rm dim}_LP$) generate the uniform group $P':=P\cap G'$.
-Endow $D(G_0,K)$ and $D(G,K)$ with the usual Fr\'echet-Stein structures and restrict the norms to $D(P_0,K)$ and $D(P,K)$.
+Endow $D(G_0,K)$ and $D(G,K)$ with the Fr\'echet-Stein structures constructed in the beginning of this section and restrict the norms to $D(P_0,K)$ and $D(P,K)$.
 Then [ST6], Prop.
 6.2. yields all statements over $\Q_p$.
 By definition, the quotient map $\Dgo\rightarrow\Dg$ restricts to the quotient map $\Dpo\rightarrow\Dp$ whence it is easy to see that the restricted norms $\nr$ on $\Dp$ equal the quotient norms.
 Hence they realize a Fr\'echet-Stein structure on $\Dp$ and only the last claim remains to be justified.
-Applying Thm. \ref{jan} to $\Dp$ and $\Dg$ we obtain a commutative diagram of $K$-Banach algebras
+By the argument given at the end of [loc.cit.] it suffices to prove it for the pair $P'\subseteq G'$.
+Applying Prop. \ref{tobe} to $D(P',K)$ and $D(G',K)$ we obtain a commutative diagram of commutative algebras